-Need to know if your prescription can be purchased with FSA dollars, if an expense can be paid for with your HSA or if your subway fare is reimbursable through your Commuter Benefits plan?
+Need to know if your prescription can be purchased with FSA dollars, what might count as HSA qualified expenses or if your subway fare is reimbursable through your Commuter Benefits plan?
 Looking for information on what expenses are eligible under a Health/Medical FSA versus a Limited Health FSA?
 Use our interactive chart below to get information on Commuter, HSA and FSA eligible expenses commonly submitted for reimbursement.
 Rather browse for FSA and HSA-eligible products instantly?
 Visit FSA Store or HSA Store to find thousands of eligible expenses.

 While consulting the chart of eligible expenses, please keep in mind it was created to serve as a reference guide to help you understand which expenses for your FSA, HSA or Commuter Benefits the IRS have determined to be eligible for reimbursement.
 This guide may not contain a fully comprehensive list of eligible expenses and doesn't guarantee reimbursement.

 |Type of Expense